ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week9/index.md

 ### A Note on Grading at the End of the Quarter

-We will try, but there **might not** be a resubmission window for lab report 5, so do your best to be thorough, creative, and clear in your submission.
+There **will not** be a resubmission window for Lab Report 5, so do your best to be thorough, creative, and clear in your submission and make sure to submit by the deadline.